top-comengineer/wcvendors/readme.txt

 * Free technical support around the clock @ <a href="https://www.wcvendors.com/help/">www.wcvendors.com/help/</A>
 * Knowledgebase full of great articles on all the hooks, actions, filters, shortcodes, neat tricks, etc, @ <a href="https://www.wcvendors.com/knowledgebase/">www.wcvendors.com/knowledgebase/</A>
 * ....and much more!
+* We are NOT compatible with WordPress MultiSite.
+We have no intentions of supporting this feature any time soon.

 = WC Vendors Pro =
 * The following features are part of <a href="https://www.wcvendors.com/product/wc-vendors-pro/">WC Vendors Pro</a>